marques-batoon/marques-batoon.github.io/projects/JavaScript Math Game.md

 It's a Web Application game made with JavaScript where the user needs to input the correct answer to a basic arithmetic equation.
 However, there is a time limit of 10 seconds for which the user can input the correct answer and progress to the next question.
 High scores are recorded and displayed using RESTful API.

+My goal of this web application was to practice and solidify everything I've just learned about HTML, CSS, and JavaScript.
+Math has always been my favorite class since I was a kid so I decided to make this arithmetic game.
+I made sure to display everything to the user in an easy-to-understand fashion that's easy on the eyes using my own as well as bootstrap styling.
+Before this project I had learned how to write to and read from restFUL API by making a to-do-list.
+Learning from this I wanted to implement that into this web application and did so by implementing a high score section that saves for users that score over 10 points.
+Each arithmetic option holds its own list of high scores.

 Try the app here: [Good luck.
 Hope to see you on the leaderboards!](https://arithmetic-marques-batoon.netlify.app/)

 Below is a sample of the countdown function used in the app and the live updates made to the HTML.